jotavare/42-resources/README.md

 - [Every Noise at Once](https://everynoise.com) - Algorithmically-generated, readability-adjusted scatter-plot of the musical genre-space.
 - [Animated Knots](https://www.animatedknots.com) - Learn how to tie knots of any kind.
 - [Docusaurus](https://docusaurus.io) - An optimized site generator in React.
 Helps you to move fast and write content.
+- [Kickresume](https://www.kickresume.com) - Assemble your resume from more than 20,000 pre-written phrases for more than 3,200 positions.
+- [Uneed](https://www.uneed.best) - Curated list of the best tools on the internet.
+- [iLovePDF](https://www.ilovepdf.com) - Every tool you need to use PDFs, at your fingertips.
+- [FreezingCam](https://freezingcam.com) - Freeze your webcam at anytime during video calls.
+You can even play a video instead!

 - - - -